corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/observability/metrics/ledger.md

 # UTXO Ledger

-This document outlines the metrics that enable you to monitor the {{< tooltip >}}UTXO{{< /tooltip >}} ledger performance.
+This section outlines the metrics that enable you to monitor the {{< tooltip >}}UTXO{{< /tooltip >}} ledger performance.

 The UTXO ledger is built on Corda’s flow functionality with several specialised processors that execute various operations.
 Each of these processors is connected via the message bus to flows.
-Therefore, the most prominent performance improvements revolve around decreasing the number of times a flow suspends, reducing the time lost to the message bus.
+Therefore, the most prominent performance improvements revolve around decreasing the number of times a flow suspends and reducing the time lost to the message bus.

 <style>
 table th:first-of-type {